 In this subsection, based on the novelty of the proposed AFSCN model, no available paper or research has used a similar problem in the examined studies.
 Moreover, the accessible benchmarks in the literature review are not available for the problem and a strategy is required to design the experiment instances.
 To evaluate the efficiency of the proposed algorithms, the proposed model is solved with several problems in different sizes.
-Table 2 shows the parameters of the AFSCN model.
-Each problem instance is characterised by the number of citrus fruit markets (l), number of farms (i), number of fridge/cold storage (j), number of products (m), the shelf life time of the citrus fruit in the fridge (n), and number of periods (t).
-The detailed delineation of all the problems is mentioned in Table 3.
-In addition, all the problem instances are classified into three groups according to the total number of decision variables of the problem instances.
-Furthermore, all the test instances are divided into three categories, including small, medium, and large.
-It is necessary to mention that available data in Tables 2 and 3 are shown according to the simulated data.
+Table 2 shows the

+Table 2 Data ranges of used parameters in the AFSCN model